-The Helmholtz Visiting Researcher Grant offers doctoral students and postdocs the opportunity to do a fully-funded short-term research stay at one of the 18 Helmholtz Centers.
-The program is promoted by HIDA, the Helmholtz Information and Data Science Academy.
+The Helmholtz Visiting Researcher Grant offers doctoral researchers and postdocs the opportunity to do a fully-funded short-term research stay at one of the 18 Helmholtz Centers.
+The program is promoted by the Helmholtz Information and Data Science Academy (HIDA).

 Insight into the Helmholtz Association

 The aim of the program is to enable new research collaborations, to foster knowledge exchange, and to explore new or emerging research topics in the field of information and data sciences.
 The program addresses researchers in both academia and industry whose research has a strong link to the (applied) information and data sciences.
 It offers researchers the opportunity to get to know the Helmholtz Association of German Research Centers.